-Occupational health and safety issues for further consideration in multi-storey office building construction and operation phases includes Fire and collapse and Slippery
+Occupational health and safety issues for further consideration in multi-storey office building (consisting of one floor) construction and operation phases includes Fire and collapse and Slippery.

 2.6.1.1 Fire

 The project shall be designed, constructed, and operated according to standards for the prevention and control of fire hazards.